AEC Application Process

-The AEC meets on the first Friday of each month (except January).
-If for some reason an AEC member cannot attend the meeting, it may be postponed to the next available date, but we usually aim for this to be within 2 weeks of the planned meeting.
+If for some reason an AEC member cannot attend a meeting, it may be postponed to the next available date, but we usually aim for this to be within 2 weeks of the planned meeting.

 An application will be reviewed by the AEC and the outcome will be one of the following:

 - Approved with conditions

 - Deferred subject to modification or the provision of more information or clarification

 - Not approved